Provided by Flash Partners Pty Ltd (ABN 30 607 885 941)

 In addition, you agree that:

-- administrative charges may be incurred if the relevant settlement bank or receiving bank refuse the Transaction (i.e. due to incorrect payment details, any applicable regulatory requirements or any other valid reason); and
+administrative charges may be incurred if the relevant settlement bank or receiving bank refuse any transfer of funds (i.e. due to incorrect payment details, any applicable regulatory requirements or any other valid reason); and

 No investment advice